fenago/gitlab-ci-ansible-course/md/lab11_writing.md

 Ignoring Markdown formatting
 ----------------------------------------------------------------

-You can tell GitHub to ignore (or escape) Markdown formatting by using [\\] before the Markdown character.
+You can tell Gitlab to ignore (or escape) Markdown formatting by using [\\] before the Markdown character.

 `Let's rename \*our-new-project\* to \*our-old-project\*.`